lawrennd/snippets/_information-game/includes/epi-entropy-equivalence.md

     gradient[mem_indices] = 1.0   # Maximize Fisher information for memory

     return gradient
+}

+\notes{
+The `epi_gradient` function computes the direction for minimizing the EPI functional.
+For observable variables, we want to minimize Fisher information (reducing uncertainty), while for memory variables, we want to maximize it (increasing capacity).
+This gradient guides the system toward the equilibrium where observable and memory variables reach an optimal information balance.
+}

+\helpercode{
 def compare_entropy_and_epi_paths(G_init, partition_indices, steps=100, learning_rate=0.01):
     """
     Compare paths of entropy maximization and EPI optimization.